Board Chair, Chair of the Jill Ackhurst Social Action Committee, Vital Signs Project Team

 Robin's finance career began in 1971.
 In 1979, he was awarded with one of the most prestigious designations in the finance sector- the Fellowship of the Canadian Securities Institute.
 In 1987, Robin earned the portfolio managers designation and joined a professional money management firm.
 Robin earned his certificate in Business Family Advising from the Sauder School of Business of the University of British Columbia in the inaugural class of 2009.
 This unique program delivered theory, strategy, and real life learning that professional family advisors need to help grow a family's business and support the family behind the business.

 Robin believes in a strong connection with the community and is a committed Shawnigan Lake School Alumni and advisor to several foundations.
-He is focused on active work-life balance and in his spare time enjoys improving his personal fitness, fishing and spending time with his wife, three children and Harry, their 70 pound standard poodle.
+He is focused on active work-life balance and in his spare time enjoys improving his personal fitness, fishing and spending time with his wife, three children and twin grandchildren.

-Fund Development Committee, Jill Ackhurst Social Action Committee, Chair-Citizen of the Year Selection Committee
+Chair of the Community Grants Committee, Fund Development Committee, Jill Ackhurst Social Action Committee, Chair of the Citizen of the Year Selection Committee

 Debbie moved "west" to Whistler from Calgary in 1978.
 The adventure of moving to Whistler and being part of the transformation of Whistler to a beautiful destination resort enjoyed by both locals and guests has been a wonderful and impactful experience.
 Deborah worked in the hospitality industry in a variety of roles, including general manager of the Whistler Conference Centre, hotel manager, director of sales and marketing, Whistler Spirit facilitator, and an employee and volunteer with the Whistler Olympics.
 Debbie is a strong believer in the importance of volunteering in the community.
 Debbie was honoured to receive "A Whistler Classic" award in 1997 and the Whistler Citizen of the Year Award in 1998.